jd-sterren/OSU_Project1/README.md

 ##Predictive Crime Analysis Tool
 #Overview
-This program is a supervised machine learning module designed to analyze and predict crime patterns in Canton, Ohio, based on weather data and crime demographics.
-Our tool uncovers correlations between weather conditions and crime occurrences, enabling predictive insights.
+This program is a supervised machine learning module designed to analyze crime patterns in Canton, Ohio, based on weather data and crime demographics.
+Our tool uncovers correlations between weather conditions and crime occurrences, enabling the potential of predictive insights.

 ##Features
 Data Integration: Integrates weather data, crime data, and demographic information specific to Canton, Ohio.
-Predictive Analytics: Uses supervised machine learning algorithms to predict future crime occurrences based on weather conditions.
+Predictive Analytics: Uses supervised machine learning algorithms to show crime occurrences based on weather conditions.
 Customizable Parameters: Allows selection and weighting of different data points for tailored analysis.
 User-Friendly Interface: Designed for ease of use among those with basic programming and data analysis knowledge.
 Important Notes